Using gender pronouns in email signatures

 • (they/them/their)

-Also, I point out in my communication that users who would rather not have any pronouns included in their signatures should leave the field blank.
+Also, it can be helpful to point out that users who would rather not have any pronouns included in their signatures should leave the field blank.

-Within the User info editor, the users can see a list of attributes I made available to them previously in the User attributes manager.
-Items set by me as read-only are grayed out.
+Within the User info editor, the users can see a list of attributes you’ve made available to them previously in the User attributes manager.
+Items set as read-only are grayed out.

-Note: nothing stands in the way to make only one specific attribute visible and available for editing.
-Although, depending on the scenario, it might be required to display additional attributes to provide end users with more context.
+Note: You can make only one specific attribute visible and available for editing.
+Although, depending on your scenario, you might want to make more fields editable or simply visible.
+This way, you provide end users with more context.

-Once the feedback has been provided, I want to make sure that the data is correct and free of typos – another task made easy thanks to the User attributes manager.
+Once the feedback has been provided, make sure that the data is correct and free of typos – another task made easy thanks to the User attributes manager.
 The Import/Export page at attributes.codetwo.com allows for bulk management and editing of attribute values for multiple users.

-To bulk edit Entra ID attributes stored in CodeTwo Azure AD cache, first I click the Export to CSV button, download the CSV file and open it with Microsoft Excel (text editors such as Notepad or Notepad++ will also work).
-The file contains a list of end users and attribute values they have provided.
-Empty cells represent attributes which values have not been modified and remain the same as in the organization’s Microsoft Entra ID.
+To bulk edit Entra ID attributes stored in CodeTwo Entra ID cache, first click the Export to CSV button, download the CSV file and open it with Microsoft Excel (text editors such as Notepad or Notepad++ will also work).
+The file contains a list of end users and the attribute values they have provided.
+Empty cells represent attributes for which values have not been modified and remain the same as in the organization’s Microsoft Entra ID.

 Bulk management and editing of attribute values

-Now, I can do a quick review of the values listed in the Pronouns column.
-That’s when I fix the typos and clear more creative entries like “I’d rather not have this information in my signature”.
-Once I’m done, all I need to do is save the file, click the Import from CSV button and choose Selective import.
-I click IMPORT afterwards to finish.
+Now, do a quick review of the values listed in the Pronouns column.
+That’s where you can fix the typos and clear more creative entries like “I’d rather not have this information in my signature”.
+Once done, all you need to do is save the file, click the Import from CSV button and choose Selective import.
+Click IMPORT afterwards to finish.

-Once the update of user’s details is complete (this usually takes a few minutes but in very rare cases may take up to several hours) I can head to app.codetwo.com (or click the Signatures tab in CodeTwo Admin Panel) and select a signature rule I want to use.
-Then, I go to the Design step and click Edit signature to open the Signature template editor.
+Once the update of user’s details is complete (this usually takes a few minutes but in very rare cases may take up to several hours) head over to app.codetwo.com (or click the Signatures tab in CodeTwo Admin Panel) and select a signature rule you want to edit.
+The quickest way to start editing your signature template is to click its thumbnail as shown below.
+You can also click the rule, go to the Design step and click Edit signature to open the template editor.

-In the signature template editor, I place the cursor where I want the new placeholder to be located in my signature.
-Then, I go to Placeholder > Message Sender > Additional attributes and select the desired attribute, as shown in the image below.
+In the signature template editor, place the cursor where you want the new placeholder to be located in the signature.
+Then, go to Placeholder > Message Sender > Additional attributes and select the desired attribute, as shown in the image below.

-Note: if pronouns are added in a separate line or have a signaling phrase before them (like Pronouns:), I can add a Remove Text tag.
-This way, if the attribute value is empty, the additional line and the signaling phrase will not be added.
-Learn more about using Remove Text tags
+This way, if the {Pronouns} attribute value is empty, both the additional line and the signaling phrase will be removed from the design.
+Learn more about using RTT tags

-Once I’m done, I need to save my changes and close the Signature template editor by using the Apply & Close button and submit them to CodeTwo Azure servers by clicking the Save button.
+When done, save your changes and close the template editor by using the Publish & Close button.
+Or, for example, if it’s a new signature rule, click Apply & Close button and submit changes by clicking the Save button afterwards.

 Learn more about the User attributes manager